jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 }
 ```

-In this example `SPRT` is the sprite name, `A` is a frame letter, and numbers (1, 2 and 5) are the sprites duration in tics (a tic in GZDoom is 1/35th of a second). **Sprites** have to be named in a specific format described here [here](https://zdoom.org/wiki/Sprite) in order to work properly.
+In this example `SPRT` is the sprite name, `A` is a frame letter, and numbers (1, 2 and 5) are the sprites duration in tics (a tic in GZDoom is 1/35th of a second). **Sprites** have to be named in a specific format described [here](https://zdoom.org/wiki/Sprite) in order to work properly.

 ### References: